rvflash/goup/README.md

 not require an HTTPS connection.
 Since version `v0.3.0`, `GOPRIVATE` has the same behavior.
 1. Can amend on demand `go.mod` files with deprecated dependencies to update them.
 1. Since version `v0.4.0`, a colorized output in a TTY.
+1. Allows to fetch Go modules from private repositories using ~/.netrc file or NETRC environment variable.

 ## Demo